 Douglas J. Falen

-Associate Professor of Anthropology, Director of Human Rights Program
+Associate Professor of Anthropology, Chair of Public Health, Director of Human Rights Program

 Office Location: Campbell 122